-- NSF proposers and recipients may contact the Office of Equity and Civil Rights (OECR) at the link in (b) above or at 1-703-292-8020 with any questions regarding these non-discrimination statutes and their implementing NSF regulations and their applicability to their institutions' programs, services, and activities.
+- NSF proposers and recipients may contact the Office of Equity and Civil Rights (OECR), Awardee Compliance Branch (ACB), at the link in (b) above, by email at firstname.lastname@example.org, or by phone at 1-703-292-7020 with any questions regarding these non-discrimination statutes and their implementing NSF regulations and their applicability to their institutions’ programs, services, and activities.

-The 3,000 U.S. IHEs and other organizations that receive NSF funding are responsible for fully investigating complaints and for compliance with federal non-discrimination laws, regulations, and executive orders.
+The 3,000 recipient organizations that receive NSF funding are responsible for fully investigating complaints and for compliance with federal non-discrimination laws, regulations, and executive orders.

 A community effort is essential to eliminate sexual and other forms of harassment in science and to build scientific workspaces where people can learn, grow, and thrive.

 Each NSF research award includes as part of the award general terms and conditions an article that implements the notification requirements and harassment policy specified above.
 The recipient is reminded of its responsibility to obtain prior written approval from NSF in the event the investigator will be disengaged from the project for a period greater than three months.
 See Chapter VII.B.2.a. for additional information.

 2. Title VI of the Civil Rights Act of 1964